We explore engineered tissue technologies and how clinicians can incorporate them as treatment options using the body's own self-healing capacity.

 - Learn more about the University of Otago's research culture

-Our group also benefits from a relationship with New Zealand's MedTech CoRE through Associate Professor Tim Woodfield's principal investigator role in the national centre of excellence.
+Our group also benefits from a relationship with New Zealand's MedTech CoRE through Professor Tim Woodfield's principal investigator role in the national centre of excellence.